Jacques Villeneuve: Public image and personality

-He was voted the winner of the Lorenzo Bandini Trophy in 1996, and both the Lou Marsh Trophy and the Lionel Conacher Award in 1995 and 1997.
+Villeneuve was voted the winner of the Lorenzo Bandini Trophy in 1996, and both the Lou Marsh Trophy and the Lionel Conacher Award in 1995 and 1997.
 Villeneuve received the Hawthorn Memorial Trophy for 1997 as the most successful British or Commonwealth driver over the course of a season.
 In April 1998, he was appointed Officer of the National Order of Quebec but collected the honour at the following year's ceremony due to his racing commitments.
 He was added to Canada's Walk of Fame two months later.
 In December 2010, Villeneuve was inducted into the athlete category of Canada's Sports Hall of Fame.
 He was added to both the FIA Hall of Fame and the Canadian Motorsport Hall of Fame seven and eight years later respectively.

 Driving ability and racing helmet

 Journalist Mark Hughes describes Villeneuve's driving as "spectacular" and "hard-charging".
 Villeneuve frequently went past the edge of the available track to increase his momentum as much as possible.
 He provided his engineers with suggestions that Maurice Hamilton wrote were "so far from the norm to the point of diametrically opposed to standard practice, sometimes giving the impression of being pursued just for the hell of it."
 Villeneuve prefers driving on slick tyres and with no electronic driver aids.
 He found driver aids difficult and thus ran with less traction control than his teammates since he could not deal with either the anti-lock system on the rear brakes or heavy traction control.
 This required Villeneuve to modify his driving style and take fewer risks until his exit from F1 in 2006.
 He switched from wearing spectacles in his helmet to contact lenses in 1994 after his spectacles vibrated slightly on minor bumps in Indianapolis.

 Villeneuve based the design of his racing helmet on his father's, reportedly drawing it on a doodling pad.
 He looked at a photograph of his mother wearing a pink, yellow, green and blue V-shaped striped polo shirt at a motor race her husband was competing at, and he used her pencils to produce the design.
 Villeneuve incorporated an inverted V-style swoosh with varying thickness of colours around the shape on the helmet's two sides.
 He retained a single black line from his first design in the centre to divide the colours without difficulty.